Wise.com Review 2021 – Pros & Cons of Transfers with (formerly) TransferWise

 - In this case, the exchange rate was finally lower so we explain that we returned the difference (£2.72) to you on the bank account from which you sent the money.
 The refund will have the reference indicated.

-Now you can see why the comments or opinions on Transferwise are so positive.
+Now you can see why the comments or opinions on Wise are so positive.
 It is simply a revolution for the international banking system.
-It is therefore very easy to know how to use Transferwise and start saving in commissions.
+It is therefore very easy to know how to use Wise and start saving in commissions.

-Although Transferwise does not charge any type of administration fees or additional on the exchange rate, as explained above.
-Transferwise charges a minimal management fee to make the transfer (they must live off something, right?).
+Although Wise does not charge any type of administration fees or additional on the exchange rate, as explained above, they do charge a minimal management fee to make the transfer.
+This fee is round about 0.5% of the transfer amount.

 At present, they do not receive a minimum commission of £2 for most destinations in the United Kingdom.
-This made small transfers expensive.
-There are now fixed transfer fees with a percentage commission of up to 50 pence.
+This is something that had made small transfers expensive.
+There are now fixed transfer fees with a percentage commission of up to 50 Pence.

-A cheap and transparent way to make our transfers that takes us a long way from the abusive fees charged by traditional banks.
+So this FinTech service offers a cheap and transparent way to make our bank transfers, finally we get away from the abusive fees charged by traditional banks.
 For example, for a transfer of 1000 €, the possibility of having 60 € in bank charges is over.

 - EUR – Euro – European Union